 Fields: Multi-sensory perception, computer inference of material properties and dynamic scenes, perception-driven computer graphics, computer vision.

-Techniques: Human psychophysics, computer vision, computer graphics (3D modeling, rendering, animations), computational modeling, eye-tracking.
+Techniques: Human psychophysics, computer vision, computer graphics (3D modeling, rendering, animations), machine learning, VR.

 Heasly, B.S., Cottaris, N.P., Lichtman, D.P., Xiao, B., Brainard, D.H.
 (2014).
 RenderToolbox3:MATLAB tools that facilitate physically-based stimulus rendering for vision research.
 Journal of Vision, Vol. 14, 2.
 PDF.
 GitHub.

 We describe and release RenderToolbox3, a set of MATLAB utilities, and prescribes a workflow that should be useful to researchers who want to employ computer graphics in the study of perception.

 Xiao, B., Walter, B.W., Gkioulekas, I., Zickler, T., Adelson, E, and Bala, K. (2014).
 Looking against the light: how perception of translucency depends on lighting direction.
 Journal of Vision.
 14(3): 17.
 PDF